 - Add rice to a fine mesh strainer and rinse for 20 seconds, rubbing grain between your fingers to help remove some starch.

-- Drain, then add to Instant Pot insert, along with water, salt, garlic, ginger.
+- Drain, then add to Instant Pot insert, along with water, salt, mushrooms, garlic, ginger.

 - Place cover on Instant Pot, lock, and set to high pressure for 30 minutes.

 - Once finished cooking, let the congee fully naturally release.

 - Open the lid and stir.
 Remove ginger chunks with a slotted spoon.